Coronary Artery Disease Treatment in Dubai | Ischemic Heart Disease & Heart Blockage Care

 - Echocardiogram: Uses ultrasound to evaluate the heart’s structure and function in real time.

-- Electrocardiogram (ECG): Measures the heart’s electrical activity and detects irregular rhythms or past heart damage.
+- Electrocardiogram (ECG): Tracks the heart's electrical activity and can pick up on any irregular rhythms or signs that the heart may have been damaged in the past.

-- Coronary CT angiography: A non-invasive scan that offers detailed images of the coronary arteries, helping detect blockages or narrowing.
+- Coronary CT angiography: A non-invasive scan that gives a clear, detailed look at the coronary arteries to spot any blockages or narrowing without the need for surgery.

 - Cardiac catheterization (angiogram): A minimally invasive procedure that allows direct visualization of blood flow through the coronary arteries.